-- Press Windows Key + R and enter services.msc.
-Press Enter click OK
+- Press Windows Key + R and type services.msc.
+Then press Enter.

 - When the Services window opens, locate Print Spooler, right-click it and choose Stop.

 - Minimize Services window and go to C:WindowsSystem32spoolPRINTERS folder.
-Keep in mind that you’ll need administrator privileges to access this folder.
-This folder can also be hidden sometimes, so be sure that you have the option to view hidden files turned on.
+Keep in mind that you’ll need administrator privileges to access it.
+Also, the folder can be hidden sometimes, so make sure you have the option to view hidden files turned on.

-- Once you open PRINTERS folder, delete all files from it.
+- Once you open the PRINTERS folder, delete all files within.

 - Disconnect your printer from your PC.